-The Physical Therapy track utilizes the rich academic resources already available within the Movement application of movement sciences to content areas within physical therapy.
+The Physical Therapy track utilizes the rich academic resources already available within the Movement Sciences program at Teachers College, and provides students with additional knowledge on the application of movement sciences to content areas within physical therapy.
 The track provides an additional array of specialized clinical and field-based research courses within the specialization of physical therapy that are taught by the faculty in physical therapy at Columbia University Irving Medical Center.